introduction toGreen Infrastructure: PRINCIPLES, APPLICATIONS, AND POLICIES

 Understand the range of possible benefits using green infrastructure

 Learn the principles behind incorporating green infrastructure into community building projects

 Understand the various elements and functions of green infrastructure

 Understand the planning process designed to develop a comprehensive green infrastructure planning and implementation strategy

 Learn about successful policies implemented in other jurisdictions

-The benefits of green infrastructure are well known, but difficult to value.
+The benefits of green infrastructure (like urban trees, rain gardens, and green roofs) are well known, but difficult to value.
 This difficulty creates an obstacle, where green infrastructure is often not considered when making important investment and asset management decisions.
 The goal of this course is to help individuals, especially those in the public sector, to value the benefits provided by green infrastructure in their communities.

 Understand the range of cost & benefits possible using different types of green infrastructure

 Learn the principles behind economic valuation of these costs & benefits

 Understand the methods used to monetarily value the benefits of green infrastructure